beatrizsmerino/validation-form/README.md

 ### Gulp

-As I said before this project uses the `GULP task runner`.
+As mentioned above, this project makes use of the `Gulp` task runner.
+The [gulpfile.js](https://github.com/beatrizsmerino/validation-form/blob/master/gulpfile.js) file contains several `Gulp` tasks designed to:

-In the [gulpfile.js](https://github.com/beatrizsmerino/validation-form/blob/master/gulpfile.js) of this proyect you can see the **gulp tasks** developed to compile and compress the `SASS` and `JS`, copy and paste the `HTML` files and `ICOMOON` icon fonts, create a server and listen to the changes made to reload it ([Browsersync + Gulp.js](https://browsersync.io/docs/gulp))
+-   Compile and compress `SASS` and `JS` files.
+-   Copy and paste `HTML` files and `ICOMOON` icon fonts.
+-   Create a server and enable live reloading using [Browsersync + Gulp.js](https://browsersync.io/docs/gulp).

-So the project is developed in the `src` folder and published in the `dist` folder.
+So project development takes place in the `src` and the final optimized content is generated in the `dist` folder for publishing.
+This setup ensures an efficient and organized workflow for web development.

 ## 🚀 Commands